ClinSeq/autoseq-snakemake/docs/autoseq_pipeline.md

 **Copy Number Variant Calling**

 For calling copy number variants, we use a tool called JUMBLE.
 Once copy number analysis is completed, autoseq pipeline will also generate two plots.
-They are libio-cna plot and franken plot.
+They are liqbiocna plot and franken plot.

 **Structural Variant Calling**